-Hike the two-mile Hemlock Falls Trail at Lake Burton, exploring a waterfall-filled valley and the Hemlock Falls waterfall near Moccasin Creek State Park in Rabun County.
+Hike the two-mile Hemlock Falls Trail at Lake Burton, exploring a waterfall-filled valley near Moccasin Creek State Park in North Georgia’s beautiful Rabun County.

-If you’re a fan of hiking to Georgia’s waterfalls, then this is a must-see trail – and its relatively short length makes it kid-friendly, too, for trail-savvy families.
+If you’re a fan of hiking to Georgia’s waterfalls, then this is a must-hike adventure.
+And its relatively short length makes it kid-friendly, too, for trail-savvy families.

 Hemlock Falls Trail at Lake Burton: the hike

-The trail departs from Lake Burton’s western shore (view maps and driving directions) near the entrance to Moccasin Creek State Park.
+The adventure begins on Lake Burton’s western shore (view maps and driving directions) near the entrance to Moccasin Creek State Park.
 The trailhead is reached via a gravel road and is marked by a huge, inscribed boulder at the trail’s start.
-On the trail’s right side, Moccasin Creek loudly roars as it cascades over its rocky, boulder-filled creek bed.
+On the trail’s right side, the creek loudly roars as it cascades over its rocky, boulder-filled creek bed.

-The Hemlock Falls Trail passes a campsite at .2 mile, steadily gaining elevation to climb a ridge high above Moccasin Creek.
-The trail reaches a cave and a small bench at .45 mile.
+The trail passes a campsite at just under a quarter mile, steadily gaining elevation to climb a ridge high above the creek.
+The trail reaches a cave and a small bench at a half mile.
 A look across the creek from the bench, especially during rainy Spring months, catches views of a small, ribbon-like waterfall plunging from a high-elevation cliff above Moccasin Creek.

-The trail dips elevation to cross a wooden bridge spanning Moccasin Creek at .7 mile, carefully hiking across the rustic bridge.
+The trail dips elevation to cross a wooden bridge spanning Moccasin Creek at just under three quarters of a mile, carefully hiking across the rustic bridge.

 Note: slippery rocks and fast moving water can be extremely dangerous!
 Please don’t climb, stand on, swim near, or jump from any waterfall.